What do people say about you when you’re not around? Can you control it?

-First off, make sure to claim your profile with “firstname lastname” on all social media accounts (name that are relevant to your brand and niche).
-If you’re into digital marketing, make sure to do so for your LinkedIn, Twitter, Facebook profile & page, Instagram, Google Plus, Pinterest and Snapchat.
+First off, make sure to claim your profile with “firstname lastname” on all social media accounts ( a name that is relevant to your brand and niche).
+If you’re into digital marketing, make sure to do so for your LinkedIn, Twitter, Facebook profile & page, Instagram, Google Plus, Pinterest, and Snapchat.

 Given my rare name, I don’t really have this issue but I hear a lot of people complaining about not having their username of choice because they forgot to claim it.
 For instance, buying Twitter profiles is a thing some people building their brands are doing.

 A good social media profile; when it comes to your personal branding strategy, is one that:

 - You post on them frequently.
 A good way to do so is explained in my article on How to Automate your Social Media

 Professional social media network by default, LinkedIn allows you to build and stay connected to your network.
 On LinkedIn, your profile is your resume; so make sure to complete it accordingly.
 Also, make sure to claim your own URL in the same way that mine is: https://linkedin.com/in/ambroisedebret

 LinkedIn is also a great place to cultivate your social proof by having 1) recommendations 2) endorsements 3) connection, with 500+ connections being the first goal.

 You can also easily stand out on LinkedIn by just sharing updates (few people do) and republishing content you already wrote.
 A cool thing about this is that it will send notifications to all your connections in LinkedIn Pulse.